mslafrenie/RLS-kickstart/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: Professor of Artificial Intelligence
+role: Returning Residence Fellow

 # Organizations/Affiliations
-organizations:
+organizations: Housing and Residence Life Services
-- name: Stanford University
+- name: Carleton University
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: As part of my ongoing training I decided to do my independent research project on perfectionism.

-interests:
+goals:
-- Artificial Intelligence
+- Identifying and defining perfectionism in our lives
-- Computational Linguistics
+- Highlighting resources and strategies for managing perfectionism
-- Information Retrieval
+- Creating a space for reflection

-education:
+takeaways:
-  courses:
+  What I learned and what I hope you'll get from this
   - course: PhD in Artificial Intelligence
     institution: Stanford University
     year: 2012